silvabacc/create-email/README.md

 From the research I have done, I could not find any email providers that allowed their APIs to create emails.

 # Improvements?
 I could use passphases instead of random charactes for the password to make things memorable.
 However, personally I use a password manager, so remembering the password isn't an issue for me.
+Also, human verification is required, so an extension of this script could be to handle human verification automatically.
 Perhaps a GUI would also be easier than running a script